Best Sub-Ohm Tanks – The Top Vape Tanks For Every Vaper

 However, since you virtually stretch the batteries to their maximum capacity, it can be comparatively riskier.
 But again, the stats show that probability of a vape battery explosion is one in a million.

-The best-rated sub ohm tanks have made vaping safer by making it easier.
+The best sub-ohm tanks have made vaping safer by making it easier.
 Follow the recommended wattage ranges to avoid stressing batteries and frying atomizer coils.

 Apparently, there are more downsides than advantages of sub-ohming.
 However, the vapor production and the excitement simply outweigh all the cons.
 It all boils down to your personal preferences.
 If you sub-ohm for a while, chances are you’ll get hooked on it and never go back.